 I am the Steward Theory Fellow at the University of Arizona.
 Previously, I was an astrophysics PhD student at the Harvard Astronomy Department, where I work with Avi Loeb on black hole astrophysics.
+Next academic year, I will be joining Fairfield University as a professor in the physics department.

 My main research interests are black holes and their astrophysical contexts.
 Recently I have also become interested in gravitational waves and their roles in astrophysics.